Michael Bierut, DAAP '80

 Mike Gasaway Emmy-nominated TV credits.

-Michael Graves is internationally renowned for his postmodern architectural works, including UC's Engineering Research Center, Cincinnati's Riverbend Music Center and the Swan and Dolphin Resort at Walt Disney World [right].
+Michael Graves is internationally renowned for his postmodern architectural works, including UC's Engineering Research Center, Cincinnati's Riverbend Music Center and the Swan and Dolphin Resort at Walt Disney World.
 A professor of architecture at Princeton University and president of the architectural firm that bears his name, Graves was honored by President Clinton in 1999 with a National Medal of Arts and in 2001 received the American Institute of Architects' highest honor, the gold medal.
 He also designs aesthetically pleasing household objects, many of them designed especially for Target department stores.

 Stan Herman, DAAP '50, HonDoc '08

-Stan Herman pioneered the "designer uniform" with clients such as FedEx, McDonalds, Amtrak, Avis, TWA, United Airlines and Jet Blue.
+Stan Herman has been a pioneer in the "designer uniform" with clients such as FedEx, McDonalds, Amtrak, Avis, TWA, United Airlines and Jet Blue.
 For more than 10 years, he has been designing upscale clothes for QVC and is especially known for his chenille robes.
 Early in his career, he won the Coty Fashion Critics Award three times for the creation of Mr Mort, a phenomenon of ready to wear in the 60's and early 70's.
 In 1996, he become president of the Council of Fashion Designers of America, which later gave him a Lifetime Achievement Award.
 In 2006, he won the Geoffrey Been Lifetime Achievement Award at the Council FDA Awards.
 He has also been pioneer in designer activism, being the first to commercialize faux fur and use his first showing of that line to raise funds for the Central Park Zoo.

 Mike Hoeting, DAAP '89